simbo1905/mvn2llm/README.md

 ```

 A modern Java command line utility that downloads source JARs from Maven Central and extracts JavaDoc documentation
 from them.
-It prints output to `stdout` and problems to `stderr`.
+It prints LLM friendly output to `stdout` and logs any problems to `stderr`.

 ## Features

 - Downloads source JARs directly from Maven Central based on Maven coordinates e.g. `tech.kwik:kwik:0.9.1`
 - Extracts JavaDoc comments from all Java source files adn prints them to stdout in a simple test file like format.
 - No dependencies.
-- Tiny footprint.
+- Compiles to a native binary that starts up fast and does not need a JVM.

 ## Requirements